Measuring the Quality of Inclusion: The Inclusive Classroom Profile

 Soukakou E. P. (2012).
 Measuring quality in inclusive preschool classrooms: Development and validation of the Inclusive Classroom Profile (ICP).
 Early Childhood Research Quarterly, 27(3), 478-488.

-The Inclusive Classroom Profile (ICP), developed by Elena Soukakou, is a structured observation rating scale designed to assess the quality of provisions and daily practices that support the developmental needs of children with disabilities in early childhood settings.
+The Inclusive Classroom Profile (ICP), developed by Dr. Elena Soukakou, is a structured observation rating scale designed to assess the quality of provisions and daily practices that support the developmental needs of children with disabilities in early childhood settings.

 The first USA demonstration study leading to validation of the ICP has just been completed.
 The ICP was field tested in 51 inclusive settings.
 The following are the preliminary results from this demonstration study: